Cypress Creek High School (Texas): Scandals

 Brian Drake, the Cypress Creek High School band director in 2017, is accused of having sex with a former student and was removed from campus.

 Court records show the Cypress-Fairbanks Independent School District Police Department received a tip on Sept.
-16 that Drake had "manipulated" a former Cypress Creek High School student in an inappropriate relationship while she was still enrolled as a student at the school.
-Police said the tipster claimed Drake was threatening the student by saying he would kill himself if his wife or anyone else found out about their relationship.
+16 that Brian had "manipulated" a former Cypress Creek High School student into an inappropriate relationship while she was still enrolled as a student at the school.
+Police said the tipster claimed Brian was threatening the student by saying he would kill himself if his wife or anyone else found out about their relationship.